 Walsall

 § This page gives an overview of the Walsall local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Walsall sits north of Birmingham, known historically for leatherworking.
 The town centre includes Walsall Arboretum, an extensive park with lakes and gardens, and the New Art Gallery on the waterfront.
 Surrounding areas such as Aldridge, Brownhills, and Willenhall add suburban and historic interest, with canals and green spaces weaving through.
 The district has a mix of urban communities, industrial heritage, and countryside edges leading into the South Staffordshire landscape.

-The administrative boundary of Walsall can be viewed on OpenStreetMap: District Boundary of Walsall.
+The administrative boundary of Walsall can also be viewed on OpenStreetMap: District Boundary of Walsall.

 Key Facts about Walsall